regolith-linux/regolith-desktop-website/content/docs/reference/Releases/regolith-3.2-release-notes.md

 * Ubuntu 24.04 (Noble) support
 * `regolith-control-center` rebased from GNOME 46 (for supported disto releases)
 * Sway session promoted from `beta` to `stable` status
+* Overhaul of X11 and Wayland session initialization

 ## Installation Instructions